-- 43. The current Administration has repeatedly and publicly stated that restricting access to asylum, as well as eliminating the TVPRA, are among its key immigration objectives.
+- 44. The current Administration has repeatedly and publicly stated that restricting access to asylum, as well as eliminating the TVPRA, are among its key immigration objectives.
 The President, his close advisors, and a succession of agency officers have repeatedly stated that the TVPRA creates a "loophole" in the border that they seek to close.
-They have characterized unaccompanied children as dangerous gang members seeking to exploit the immigration laws. - 44.
-The Administration has also sought to use numerous regulatory and policy mechanisms to prevent noncitizens from seeking protection in this country, but the Title 42 Process at issue here goes further than any of those efforts because it leaves almost no avenue open to seek protection. - 45.
+They have characterized unaccompanied children as dangerous gang members seeking to exploit the immigration laws. - 45.
+The administration has also sought to use numerous regulatory and policy mechanisms to prevent noncitizens from seeking protection in this country, but the Title 42 Process at issue here goes further than any of those efforts because it leaves almost no avenue open to seek protection. - 46.
 Before COVID-19, Administration officials discussed using public health powers to restrict immigration and circumvent the protections in the immigration laws.
-White House advisors repeatedly proposed invoking the government's public health powers to impose immigration restrictions, and justifying those restrictions by pointing to diseases like influenza and mumps. - 46.
-Notwithstanding the clear statutory framework that requires the United States to allow people arriving at the border (with or without valid travel documents) to apply for asylum, withholding of removal, and CAT relief, and to provide special protections to unaccompanied children, the President announced on March 20, 2020, that the CDC would issue an order pursuant to the public health provisions of Title 42 of the U.S. Code "to suspend the introduction of all individuals seeking to enter the U.S. without proper travel documentation" across the northern and southern borders.
-The President stated that the order would be executed by "immediately returning" such individuals "without delay."

-- 47. The specific provision of Title 42 invoked by the Administration was § 265.
-That provision dates to 1893 and was later reenacted in substantially the same language in the Public Health Service Act of 1944.
-Section 265 provides in relevant part: The Surgeon General may "prohibit . . . the introduction of persons or property" from designated places where "by reason of the existence of any communicable disease in a foreign country there is serious danger of the introduction of such disease into the United States." - 48.
+- 47. Notwithstanding the clear statutory framework that requires the United States to allow people arriving at the border (with or without valid travel documents) to apply for asylum, withholding of removal, and CAT relief, and to provide special protections to unaccompanied children, the President announced on March 20, 2020, that the CDC would issue an order pursuant to the public health provisions of Title 42 of the U.S. Code "to suspend the introduction of all individuals seeking to enter the U.S. without proper travel documentation" across the northern and southern borders.
+The President stated that the order would be executed by "immediately returning" such individuals "without delay." - 48.
+The specific provision of Title 42 invoked by the Administration was § 265.
+That provision dates to 1893 and was later reenacted in substantially the same language in the modern Public Health Service Act of 1944.
+Section 265 provides in relevant part: the Surgeon General may "prohibit . . . the introduction of persons or property" from designated places where "by reason of the existence of any communicable disease in a foreign country there is serious danger of the introduction of such disease into the United States." - 49.
 Deportation has never been an available penalty under § 265, and in fact, § 265 applies to both noncitizens and citizens.
 Rather, the Public Health Service Act prescribes certain civil and criminal penalties for violations of § 265, including "a fine of not more than \$1,000 or . . . imprisonment for not more than one year, or both."
-42 U.S.C. § 271(a). - 49.
-Although § 265 and its predecessors have existed since 1893, no regulation implementing that statute has ever authorized the broad immigration powers Defendants are claiming here. - 50.
-To exercise this new immigration power, the CDC thus issued a new regulation, without advance notice and comment, on the same day as the President's announcement.
-See Control of Communicable Diseases; Foreign Quarantine: Suspension of Introduction of Persons Into United
+42 U.S.C. § 271(a). - 50.
+Although § 265 and its predecessors have existed since 1893, no regulation implementing that statute has ever authorized the broad immigration powers Defendants are claiming here.

-2 In 1966, the Surgeon General's § 265 authority was transferred to what is now HHS.
+&lt;sup>2 In 1966, the Surgeon General transferred its § 265 authority to what is now HHS.
 In 2001, HHS delegated this authority to the CDC.
 The President's functions under § 265 were assigned to the Secretary of HHS in a 2003 executive order.